violetgrass/middleware/README.md

 ### Endpoint Routing

 Endpoint Routing enables earliers middlewares to understand the routing and the endpoints of later middlewares configuration.
 The can access the final endpoint (if the necessary data is present to evaluate the route predicates and additional predicates pushed to the endpoints).
-Built on top of Predicate based Routing, in example here used with String Router
+Built on top of Predicate based Routing, in example here used with String Router.

 ````csharp
 var stack = new MiddlewareBuilder<Context>()